rupeshtiwari/rupeshtiwari.github.io/_drafts/random.md

 ## TCP

 **Transmission Control Protocol (TCP)** TCP is a connection oriented transportation protocol.
-UDP is used to pass the actual user data.It guarantees that all sent packets will reach the destination in the correct order.
+TCP is used to pass the actual user data.
+It guarantees that all sent packets will reach the destination in the correct order.

+## SSL

+Secure Sockets Layer (SSL) now it is deprecated.

+## TLS

+Transport Layer Security (TLS) provides communications security over a computer network.

 ## OLTP